-What are the cruise lines doing to tempt us to get up and move?
+How are fitness centers on cruise ships tempting us to get up and move?

-Professionally staffed fitness centers include stationary bikes, treadmills, cardio and weight machines, ellipticals, steppers, and classes such as yoga and Pilates.
+Professionally staffed fitness centers on cruise ships include stationary bikes, treadmills, cardio and weight machines, ellipticals, steppers, and classes such as yoga and Pilates.
 And a running track around the top deck.

-The friendly staff are there to help you with the equipment and give advice.
+The friendly staff is on hand to help you with the equipment and give advice.
 Taking advantage of these facilities can help burn calories and maintain fitness levels.
 It’s fun, and it’s free.
 Or rather, it’s included in the price of your cruise.

 I have always found the outdoor sports courts on the top deck relatively empty and easy to book.
 Just reserve a time with guest services, and you can pick up a volleyball or football and get an hour or so of fun cardiac training.
 Enlist fellow passengers you’ve met, and enjoy some friendly competition in the sunshine.

-- Wake up early and start your day with a brisk walk around the ship’s deck.
+- Wake up early and start with a brisk walk around the ship’s deck.
 Take in the sea air and fantastic ocean views as your heart rate increases.

-- After breakfast, visit the gym and take advantage of the free weights, machine, and cardio equipment.
+- After breakfast, visit the gym and take advantage of the free weights, machines, and cardio equipment.
 Ask a trained member of staff for help if you need it.

 - In the afternoon, sign up for a yoga or pilates class or, better still, a dance class with a friend or partner.
 These classes are a great way to stretch and tone your muscles.